rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 *	Field specifics
 	*  	Type = Conditions Governing Access
-	*  	Label = [none] [*Notes that were migrated contain a note of "Restrictions on Access," which is going to be removed by script]
+	*  	Label = [none] [*Notes that were migrated contain a label of "Restrictions on Access."
+You do not need to manually enter this label.
+Ideally these labels will be removed by script at some point in the future.]
 	*	Publish = [box should be checked]
 	*	Select the local access restriction type:
   		*  Select "Restricted" for the system to restrict that collection/AO and make it unrequestable.